Lei-Huang/FlanningForFutureYou/README.md

 ♦ Project Category: Client project (2 semesters)

-♦ Introduction: AUN Student Careers Gamification Project is aim to create early awareness and engagement with career development among undergraduate students.
+♦ Introduction: ANU Student Careers Gamification Project is aim to create early awareness and engagement with career development among undergraduate students.
 It’s a web-based application that is designed and communicated a high level narrative that helps to set expectations and tracks progress of the students’ career planning.

 ♦ Group Member: